St. Patrick Church (Imogene, Iowa): Architecture

 St. Patrick's Church measures 130 by 65 ft and its exterior is composed of Black Hylex St. Louis pressed brick.
 The exterior has features from both the Gothic Revival and the Romanesque Revival styles.
 The Gothic features are found in the pointed arched windows and door frames, the quoined stone surround of the large front window, the wall buttresses that flank the main entrance, and the stone trim on the gable.
 The hinges on the front doors are also executed in the Gothic style.
 The Romanesque features include the stone trim combined with its brick finish, the stone bands that form the water table, the wall buttresses with their decorative stone caps, the domed corner buttress, the corner tower capped with a battlement, and the projecting front pavilion with its multiple gables.
 There are similar bands from the water table at the cornice line that surrounds the tower.
 Other features of the exterior include a raised foundation, corbelling under the eaves, a rounded apse on the rear of the church and confessionals that project from the side elevations.

 The interior features a single nave that is capped with an oak ceiling that rises 65 ft above the floor.
 The ceiling is supported by six hammer beam trusses.
 The base of each truss is decorated with a quatrefoil circular infill.
-The Carrara marble high altar features a statue of St. Patrick in its central tower.
-The side altar on the left features a statue of the Blessed Virgin Mary and the side altar on the left a statue of St. Joseph.
+The Carrara marble high altar features a statue of Saint Patrick in its central tower.
+The side altar on the left features a statue of the Blessed Virgin Mary and the side altar on the left a statue of Saint Joseph.
 The altars and the reredoses behind them have a polished finish that contrasts with the rather dull finish of the statues.
 Across the front of the altar platform is an altar rail that is also executed in marble.
 The bronze gates in the center are a later addition.
 Stained glass windows line the nave walls.
 Love of God, country, and family is visibly displayed in the stained glass windows that adorn the church.
 The craftsmanship of the church windows was the creation of Italian glass masters which had been commissioned on behalf of families residing in Imogene.
 The Stations of the Cross are composed of mosaic and marble and are imported from Venice.
 The Pietà statue from the old church that was donated by Father Hayes in 1910 remains in the church.